 - Provide regular updates as we move through the negotiation process.

-What does it cost to renegotiate my contracts?
+How much does it cost to renegotiate my insurance contracts?

 Successfully negotiating a payer agreement can take a considerable amount of time which drives the cost up.
 This is why we put caps on all of our negotiation projects so you know what the maximum amount of money is that you’ll pay for each contract.
 We also work with the payer to quickly determine what level of increase is possible so we know whether or not to proceed.
 Most contract negotiation projects cost between $6,000-$10,000 and typically yield at least a 12% increase in your annual collections over 24 months.

 How often are we successful?

 We are successful over 75% of the time in obtaining increases for our clients which translates into thousands of dollars in additional revenue.
 When we’re unsuccessful, you pay a fraction of our actual cost.
 We want to be successful as badly as you do and will only take on your project if we feel like there’s a high probability of success.
 With the current economy, insurance companies are tightening up so it is important that you lean on experts who are well versed in contracting strategies.
 Insurance companies will never ask you if you would like to be paid more so it is up to you to seek this out.
 If you have tried in the past but have been unsuccessful, it is most likely due to the absence of key relationships within these organizations.
 We have the relationships and tools necessary to provide you with quantifiable results that directly impact your bottom line.